Skip to main content

 • Campaign Name — the public title volunteers will see (e.g. Spring Park Cleanup).

 • Active — check this box.
-Inactive campaigns will not appear in the volunteer page.
+Inactive Campaigns won't appear on the volunteer page.

 • Description — a short summary.
 Plain text shows best; rich formatting will be stripped on the event card.